SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/OpaqueTypes.md

-The value of `opaqueJoinedTriangles` in this example is the same as `joinedTriangles` in the generics example in the <doc:OpaqueTypes#The-Problem-That-Opaque-Types-Solve> section earlier in this chapter.
+The value of `opaqueJoinedTriangles` in this example is the same as `joinedTriangles` in the generics example in the <doc:OpaqueTypes#The-Problem-that-Opaque-Types-Solve> section earlier in this chapter.
 However, unlike the value in that example,
 `flip(_:)` and `join(_:_:)` wrap the underlying types that the generic shape operations return